1. Which ski is right for me?

 Our skis are separated into 7 series.

 Each series is made up of 4+ ski models, each sharing similar characteristics.
-The 1.0 is the narrowest in the series, the 4.0 (or 5.0 for the Candide Thovex Signature series) is the widest.
+The 1.0 is the narrowest in the series, the 4.0 (or 5 Max for the La Machine series) is the widest.
 Generally, the softer the snow you are going to be skiing in, the wider your skis should be which corresponds to a larger number.
 For example, 1.0 or 2.0 skis are generally for harder/all-mountain conditions, whereas the wider 3.0, 4.0 and 5.0 skis are more orientated for softer and deeper snow and those lucky parts of the world that get fresh snow consistently.

 2.1 PRODIGY SERIES

-Candide 3.0, 5.0: Sidecountry to backcountry, lightweight (tourable) and playful (if you want to huck big cliffs look at the Prodigy or Dictator series)
+MANA 3, 4: Sidecountry to backcountry, lightweight (tourable) and playful (if you want to huck big cliffs look at the Prodigy or Dancer series)

 Agent 1.0: Lightweight free-touring with an on-piste emphasis